feathersdev/website/content/pages/tos.md

 ---
-sidebar: false

 title: Feathers Cloud
 titleTemplate: Terms Of Service
 ---

 # Terms of service

-TERMS OF SERVICE

-# FEATHERS CLOUD INC. WEBSITE TERMS OF USE
+FEATHERS CLOUD INC. WEBSITE TERMS OF USE

 **LAST UPDATED: JUNE 12, 2024**